aridoza/foundational-java/java-basics/functions-scope-lesson/README.md

     thirdAndFirst("Times","thyme");
     ```

-3. Write a method called `transmogrifier`.
+3. Write a method called `transmogrifier()`.
 This method should accept three arguments, which you can assume will be numbers.
 Your function should return the "transmogrified" result, which is the product of the first two numbers raised to the power of the third number.
-For example, the transmogrified result of 5, 3, and 2 — `(5 times 3) to the power of 2` — is 225.
+For example, the transmogrified result of `5`, `3`, and `2` — `(5 times 3) to the power of 2` — is `225`.

     Use your function to find the following: